Is Healthy Food More Expensive?

 Well, sorta…

-Based on a combination of price per serving and per calories, research from Harvard School of Public Health suggests it costs $1.50 more to eat a day’s worth of fruits, veggies, fish, and nuts than it does to eat a unhealthy diet consisting of refined grains and processed meats.
+Based on a combination of price per serving and per calories, research from Harvard School of Public Health suggests it costs $1.50 more to eat a day’s worth of fruits, veggies, fish, and nuts than it does to eat an unhealthy diet consisting of refined grains and processed meats.

 $1.50 more per day comes out to $45 dollars over a 30-day month and close to $550 over the course of a year.
 While that might seem like a lot of money, it’s really not when you consider other daily expenses, like that cup of gourmet coffee you get every morning, which costs a national average of $4.
 When looking at it like that, spending an extra $1.50 per day to eat healthier is really small change.